 - Real-world usage: cross-tab functionality, privacy protection, accessibility without premium requirements

 Smart assistants: Add AI chat and analysis, but you still control the browsing.
-(Arc Max, Brave Leo, Microsoft Edge Copilot, ChatGPT Atlas sidebar)
+Examples: Arc Max, Brave Leo, Microsoft Edge Copilot, ChatGPT Atlas sidebar.

 AI agents: Browse autonomously, make decisions, and complete tasks without constant guidance.
-(Perplexity Comet agent, ChatGPT Atlas agent mode, Strawberry Browser)
+Examples: Perplexity Comet agent, ChatGPT Atlas agent mode, Google Chrome Auto Browse, Strawberry Browser.

 1. ChatGPT Atlas